 Bunion / Hammer toes / Reconstructive / Cosmetic Foot Surgery

 Dr. Thiele has performed thousands of hammer toes repairs.
 He uses a very small incision to repair these deformities.
 If applicable, he tries to hide the scar in the joint crease of the skin.
 This allows the patient to have a very small near non visible scar.
-He generally will use an absorbable pin to hold the toe in the corrected position which does not stick out of the skin unlike formal K-wire fixation.
-He tries not to use an external pin (K-wire) unless required on a very deformed toe or a patient with very poor bone quality.
-Dr. Thiele is well trained and experience with plantar plate tears as well.
+He generally will use a number of different fixation devices (screw, pin, absorbable pins, etc) based on the defomity, patient anatomy and bone quality.
+Dr. Thiele is well trained and experienced with plantar plate tears as well.
 This is a more complex form of a hammer toe and often requires a very technical repair that most foot surgeons are not trained to perform.